ivanslongarai/FilterMapReduceJavascript/readme.md

-Understanding filter, map and reduce
+Understanding about filter, map and reduce